vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 Vespa uses the list of document IDs matching the filter while searching the HNSW graph for the `targetHits` nearest neighbors, skipping all neighbors of the query vector that are not on the list.
 * **Exact search with pre-filters**:
-Vespa switches from approximate to exact search with pre-filters.
+Vespa switches from approximate to exact search with pre-filters based on *accurate-hit-ratio*.

 ## Parameter Usage Guide